Published:

 1. Written goals and one primary metric

-Write down what the site must achieve in one or two sentences: more qualified leads, fewer support emails, a faster path to booking a call.
-Then pick one primary metric.
-When a design decision gets debated later, the goal settles the argument.
+Write down what the site must achieve in 1 or 2 sentences, then pick 1 primary metric.
+When a design decision gets debated in week 3, the goal settles the argument.
 Sites built to "look modern" get redesigned; sites built to hit a metric get measured and improved.

 2. One empowered decision-maker

-Feedback can come from a group, but approval has to come from one person.
-What I see go wrong most often is committee sign-off: several stakeholders, several opinions, and a homepage that gets reworked again and again in revisions.
-Name the person who can say yes before the project starts.
+Feedback can come from a group, but approval has to come from 1 person.
+What I see go wrong most often is committee sign-off: 4 or 5 stakeholders, 5 opinions, and a homepage reworked 3 times in revisions.
+Name the approver before the project starts.

 3. Near-final copy for every page

-Copy is the most common cause of delay I see, on both agency and direct client projects.
-Design without real copy is guesswork: headline length, section order, and page structure all depend on what the words actually say.
-Your copy does not need to be polished, but each page needs real headlines and real paragraphs, not "content goes here".
+Copy is the single most common cause of delay across both agency and direct client projects.
+Design without real copy is guesswork, because headline length, section order and page structure all depend on the actual words.
+Each page needs real headlines and real paragraphs, not "content goes here".

 4. Brand assets in source formats

 Collect your logo as an SVG or another vector format, not a screenshot pulled from the old site.
-Add your exact brand colors and the names and licenses of your fonts.
-If you have a brand guide, share the whole file.
-If you do not, a one-page summary of colors, fonts, and logo rules is enough for a developer to keep things consistent.
+Add your exact brand colors as hex values plus the names and licenses of your fonts.
+A 1-page summary of colors, fonts and logo rules is enough if no full brand guide exists.

 5. Three to five reference websites

-Pick a few sites and note what specifically you like: the navigation, the tone, how a pricing page is laid out.
+Pick 3 to 5 sites and note what specifically you like about each one.
 "Make it like Apple" is not a brief.
-"I like how this site explains a technical product in plain language" is, and it often saves a full revision round.
+"I like how this site explains a technical product in plain language" is a brief, and it often saves a full revision round worth several days.

-Find out where your domain is registered and who can log in, well before launch week.
+Find out where your domain is registered and who can log in, weeks before launch.
 In my projects the DNS login is the item clients most often cannot locate, because it was set up years ago by someone who has since left.
-Sort this early and launch day becomes a routine switch instead of a scramble.

 7. A content inventory and redirect list